 If you're a log sleeper, you might want to keep in mind that it's good to be easy-going and less stressed in general, but don't be so quick to go with the flow at all times.

 "Freefallers yearn to be in control, but in truth feel that their life is often spinning out of control at times.
 And so they often awake with anxiety," he added, which has also been reported in his experience with patients.
-To help ease these troubles, try some calming music before bed or perhaps a lavender-scented eye mask to relax those nerves.
+If that's you, try some calming music before bed or perhaps a lavender-scented eye mask to relax those nerves.

 "People who are starfish sleepers typically lie on their back with both arms encircling their pillow, as if they are in a sit-up position.
 In general, they are gregarious and very giving, and they are selfless, based on Idzikowski's research," Dr. Glatter said.

-Just be warned that with that generous nature might come a few bouts of snores.
+Just be warned that with that generous nature might come some snoring.
 (Any partners, watch out.)
-"In general, the starfish and soldier positions are more prone to snoring and poor sleep quality," he said, due to the discomfort and possible muscle tension come morning.
+"In general, the starfish and soldier positions are more prone to snoring and poor sleep quality," he said.